 This goal is assessed by means of a poster and an oral presentation in the Senior Seminar Course.
 Students are required, using either personally conducted wet bench research or using published literature, to develop a testable hypothesis and then proceed to develop a logical argument supporting or falsifying that hypothesis.
 This is often most successful with hands-on, original research performed by the student.
 Prior to their oral presentations, students construct and display a poster using guidelines appropriate for a national meeting.
 A minimum average score for the poster presentation of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 9).
-Three of 26 students did not score above 15/20 on the poster in this academic year.
-The average for all posters was above the 15/20 set by the department, earning a green light.
-Scores in each of the categories used to evaluate poster content and form show that, on average, students are generally meeting our expectations (Fig. 4).
-Overall, this is good evidence of student success, but with 11.5% of our students not individually meeting our threshold criteria, we will continue our mentoring efforts.
+One of 23 students did not score above 15/20 on the poster in this academic year.
+The average for all posters was above the 15/20 set by the department, earning a GREEN LIGHT.
+Overall, this is good evidence of student success, with only 4.3% of our students not meeting our threshold.